Simple-Robotics/simple-mpc/README.md

 ```

 4. Build all dependencies of simple-mpc:
+(Due to a renaming issue, you may need to rename hpp-fcl into coal in the package.xml file of the Pinocchio library)
 ```bash
 export MAKEFLAGS="-j4" # It is recommended to reduce the number of jobs as you ram might get full easily with the default number. cd ..